The Christmas season is upon us. The season of family, faith, food, and…shopping…..collective sigh…

 We set aside money each month throughout the year for gift spending, but that wasn’t always the case.
 Back in 2013, I had a year-long series, Christmas Savings Club, to encourage everyone to set aside money each month for the holidays.

 The series was inspired by my own problem with not having enough cash for Christmas in 2012.
 We paid for many of our Christmas purchases on a credit card and then hustled in January 2013 to pay it off.
-Enough was enough and we have since changed our ways about budgeting for Christmas gifts.
+Enough was enough and we have since changed our ways of budgeting for Christmas gifts.

 Whether you are scrambling to find the money for gifts OR you could just use some extra cash this season, my hope is that this list of ideas (many we’ve done ourselves) helps you find some cash for Christmas.